tony-albanese/nonnas-kitchen/README.md

 + Reusable Form Dropdown

 # UI Design
-The project uses Code Institute's [Moments](https://github.com/Code-Institute-Solutions/moments) project as a starting framework.
+The project uses Code Institute's [Moments](https://github.com/Code-Institute-Solutions/moments) project as a starting framework as both sites involve creating, filtering, and searching posts.
 Therefore, there are is a certain level of code overlap.
 The following parts of Nonna's Kitchen are taken from the Moments project:
 + project structure - this is an industry standard way to organize a React Project
 + the NavBar - the implementation of the NavBar is also standard and code similarity is to be expected.
 The NavItems in the NavBar are unique
 + hamburger menu toggle - fixing the behavior of the hamburger menu toggle in the NavBar would be required in any project.
 I have chosen to use Code Institute's solution.